sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/equatorial-bulge/README.md

 ![africa](img/africa-plate.webp "africa plate")

 The Africa plate would fall as it is centered in a slice that moves away from the equator.
-As such, it could see its coastlines move inland, potentially quite a bit.

-In particular, the Khafre Pyramid is located on the north tip of the Africa plate, which would explain its inundation of 175m above current sea level.
-Do note that the north tip of the Africa plate runs close to a boundary of 0 latitude change, so this 175m might be a minor inundation compared to South Africa, which is closer to the point of greatest movement from the equator.
+As such, we would expect it to fall.

 ## Shallow seas - evidence of receding coastlines?

-What's interesting about the predictions of receding coastlines in the Eurasian continent, east North America and southern tip of South America is that there are large areas of shallow oceans in these areas surrounding the coast.
-These could be evidence of being coastlines in past ECDO S2 states.
+What's interesting about the predictions of areas that may rise in elevation is that many of them have shallow oceans in the same areas.
+For example, the Arctic region, east North America, and South America all have areas of shallow ocean.
+It's possible that these areas will rise above the water level in S2.

-## Sea Level Rise?
-China Gun-Yu Flood, Khafre Pyramid
+## Taking the oceanic equatorial bulge into account

-This model also has to accomodate China's Great Gun-Yu flood, during which east China was inundated to an approximate level of 65 m for 22 years.
+One interesting data point to take into account is China's Great Gun-Yu flood, during which east China's coastline rose about 65 m for 22 years.
 See `ADHOC-EVIDENCE/ancient-myths/asia/china` for details.

+China is in a strip that is expected to rise in elevation.
+So what could explain its prolonged coastline rise?

+Currently I see two possible explanations for this:
+- greater oceanic bulge at the equator resulting in rising coastline (although this would be counteracted by the rise in the continental crust)
-It's possible that the displacement of large swaths of ocean from the equator results in a sea level rise.
-If so, that would explain why China, which is expected to rise slightly after the rotation as it moves to the equator, still experienced prolonged inundation.
-The corresponding sea level rise would then have to be slightly higher than 65 m to account for the elevation rise.
+- displacement of large swaths of ocean from the equator causing a global sea level rise

-However we also have to take the Khafre Pyramid into account, which experienced 175 m of prolonged inundation.
-The Khafre Pyramid is expected to fall in elevation slightly, which caps the potential sea level rise.

-These two data points would put the potential sea level rise between ~(65m, 175m).

 ## Minor analysis sections